Kikobeats/tweet-selection/README.md

 $.tweetSelection({
   selector: 'body' // selector to bind the event listener.
   minimumTextSelected: 3, // mininum words to show the popup
-  shareClass: '.tweetSelection' // class associated with the popup for styling })
+  shareClass: '.tweet-selection' // class associated with the popup for styling })
 ```